RutledgePaulV/ring-compression/readme.md

 <small>
 <br/><br/><br/><br/><br/>
 Clojure middleware for response encoding negotiation and compression.
 Natively supports gzip and deflate compression.
-Support for brotli can be enabled by including [brotli](https://github.com/google/brotli) on your classpath.
+Support for brotli can be enabled by including <a href="https://github.com/google/brotli">brotli</a>
+on your classpath.
 </small>
 <br clear="all" /><br />